tankh99/tp/docs/UserGuide.md

 ### Listing all patients : `queryp`

-Shows a list of all patients in the address book.
+Shows a list of all patients in the CogniCare application.

 The image shows the successful `queryp` command
 ![Query patient without parameters](images/patients/3c_Query_with_no_parameters_success.png)

 ### Listing selected patients that meets specified criterion / criteria : `queryp`

-Shows a list of all patients in the address book that matches _ALL_ the conditions that are specified.
+Shows a list of all patients in the CogniCare application that matches _ALL_ the conditions that are specified.

 Format: `queryp [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] …​`